Can TMJ Jaw Problems Cause Headaches?

 Jaw Problems and Headaches Are Often Interrelated

-Do you ever wonder if jaw problems aka tmj cause headaches?
-Do you ever wake up in the morning, yawn or chew, and hear your jaw click?
+Do you ever wonder if tmj jaw problems cause headaches?
+Do you ever wake up in the morning with a headache?
+If you yawn or chew, does your jaw click?
 Do you think your jaw issues and your headaches could be connected to each other?

-In this article, I discuss if jaw problems can be causing your headaches –– and how I resolve these types of problems with chiropractic care and cranial therapies.
+In this article, I discuss if tmj jaw problems cause headaches –– and how I resolve these types of problems with chiropractic care and cranial therapies.

 Chiropractic, Jaw Problems and Headaches